jensbeh/accord-client/src/main/resources/de/uniks/stp/readme/README_English.md

 1. Be on the homeview.
 2. Double click on a user.

+### NOTE: If show Spotify is selected you have to click three times on the user!

 ### Block a user

 1. Click on his name on the userlist.